seyyah/me/go.md

 - Echo is a fast ￼ and unfancy micro web framework for Go. <https://github.com/labstack/echo>
 - Gryffin is a large scale web security scanning platform: <https://github.com/yahoo/gryffin>
 - uilive is a go library for updating terminal output in realtime: <https://github.com/gosuri/uilive>
+- Render is a package that provides functionality for easily rendering JSON, XML, text, binary data, and HTML templates: <https://github.com/unrolled/render>